Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By Drian114.
 - Robot 41 has been redesigned to have the appearance of a velociraptor, while keeping the same vibe of its original T-Rex counterpart.

+robot 44:
+- By RetroAdvance64.
+- A direct 'Sidegrade' to the original Robot.
+Switches the role from a Swordsman to an Axeman.

 robot 45:
 - By RetroAdvance64.
 - A direct remake to the original robot.
 References "Monstercat", a mascot featured for the electronic music record label of the same name.